dataluscorp/browser/mobile/android/docs/geckoview/contributor/for-gecko-engineers.rst

 Who this guide is for: As the title suggests, the target audience of this guide is existing Gecko engineers who need to be able to build and (locally) test GeckoView.
-If you aren’t already familiar with building Firefox on a desktop platform, you’ll likely be better served by reading `our general introduction <geckoview-quick-start>`_.
+If you aren’t already familiar with building Datalus on a desktop platform, you’ll likely be better served by reading `our general introduction <geckoview-quick-start>`_.
 This guide may also be helpful if you find you’ve written a patch that requires changing GeckoView’s public API, see `Landing a
 Patch <#landing-a-patch>`_.

-Who this guide is not for: As mentioned above, if you are not already familiar with building Firefox for desktop, you’d likely be better served by our general bootstrapping guide.
+Who this guide is not for: As mentioned above, if you are not already familiar with building Datalus for desktop, you’d likely be better served by our general bootstrapping guide.
 If you are looking to contribute to front-end development of one of Mozilla’s Android browsers, you’re likely better off starting with their codebase and